aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 $ kubectl top pod pod-name --namespace mynamespace --containers
 ```

-Using the top command, the output will displays the total amount of CPU (in cores) and memory (in MiB) that the node is using, and the percentages of the node’s allocatable capacity those numbers represent.
+Using the top command, the output will displays the total amount of CPU (in cores) and memory (in MiB) that the node is using, and the percentages of the node's allocatable capacity those numbers represent.
 You can then drill-down to the next level, container level within pods by adding a *--containers* flag.

 ```